 Skip to main content

-If you believe your citation was issued in error, you have the option to appeal to the Office of the City Clerk within fourteen (14) calendar days from the date the citation was issued.
+If you believe your citation was issued in error, you have the option to appeal to the Office of the City Clerk within fourteen (14) calendar days (this includes weekends and holidays) from the date the citation was issued.
 Please keep in mind that submitting an appeal does not guarantee a dismissal of your citation.

 Requirements